influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/install-and-deploy/quickstart_installation/cluster_installation.md

 Added meta node 3 at quickstart-cluster-03:8091
 ```

-From the same `quickstart-cluster-01` host, add the data nodes:
+From the same `quickstart-cluster-01` host, run the following commands to add the data nodes:

 ```bash
 $ influxd-ctl add-data quickstart-cluster-02:8088